NibbleRealm/twang/README.md

 examples folder.

 ## MSRV
-The minimum supported Rust version of twang is 1.60.0.
+The minimum supported Rust version of twang is 1.70.0.
 MSRV may only be updated when increasing the leftmost version number of twang.

 ## License
+Copyright © 2018-2024 The Twang Contributors.

 Licensed under either of
  - Apache License, Version 2.0
    ([LICENSE_APACHE_2_0.txt](https://github.com/AldaronLau/twang/blob/stable/LICENSE_APACHE_2_0.txt) or